How (New) Advisors Should Dress To Avoid Countersignaling

 Example 2.
 Going back to the prior example of Advisors A, B, and C: Assume that business formal is the standard consumer expectation amongst each advisor’s target clientele.
 Further, assume that all of the advisors know each other and engage regularly at local events and industry conferences.
 Now suppose that 12-months ago Advisor A decided to go fully business-casual in attire, and has been pleasantly surprised with the results.
 Advisor A shares with Advisors B and C that not only has it not appeared to hurt their business, but things seem to be getting even better.

 In this situation, there is a danger in Advisors B or C concluding that they too would not be negatively impacted if they bucked the norms and expectations of consumers and decided to dress down.
-Countersignaling, given the full context of Advisors B and C’s situations, may not come off as confident and status-raising.
-Instead, it may just make them look less professional, lowering their status and ability to attract and retain clients.
+Yet countersignaling, given the full context of Advisors B and C’s situations, may not come off as confident and status-raising.
+Instead, it may just make them look less professional, lowering their perceived status and ability to attract and retain clients.

 It is true that seeing someone dress business casual within an environment where most are dressed business professional stands out, and possibly in a good way if pulled off well.
 But seeing someone dressed business casual in an environment where everyone else dresses business casual (e.g., a mid-tier office complex), just doesn’t have the same effect.
 Adding in the additional factors that fill out the full contextual evaluation that consumers are likely to make, the reality is that Advisor A has likely built both the social and human capital that might allow them to pull off countersignaling, whereas Advisors B and C have not.